My Childhood Memories-Page 9

 Over said Camerer was placed in the quarantine at the hospital and was dead a week later.
 Over said his friend had been in poor health suffering from chronic obstructive pulmonary disease, which makes breathing difficult.
 But he said he was surprised at the rate in which the man fell deathly ill.
 Individuals with a compromised immune system and those with lung ailments are more prone to pneumonia.
 Klebsiella pneumoniae Carbapenemase has a fatality rate of over 50 percent.
 The bacteria is considered to be resistent to certain antibiotics.
 "My personal opinion is he picked up pneumonia in the clinic or hospital where he went,"¯ Over said.
 "Within one week he was totally different health-wise.
 Lung cancer will kill you, but you won't deteriorate to that level in one week,"¯ he added.)

 The Hosie Holder family also attended Pleasant Cove Grade School with me.
 They lived near the Stemmler farm down a road that went south at the foot of Stemmler Hill.
 I don't remember the names of all the Holder children.
-I remember Claude Holder, and Howard Holder, but there were other Holder children who's names I can't remember.
+I remember Claude Holder, but there were other Holder children who's names I can't remember.

 Archie Cain and his wife Lorine DeClue Cain and their family also lived in a house on a hill near the school.
 The Cain children that attended Pleasant Cove Grade School with me were Glenn Cain, Wilbur Cain, Dorothy Cain, Rose Cain, Geraldine Cain, and Bob Cain.
 They also had an older son Charles Cain and older daughter Erma Jean Cain, and a younger daughter Barbara Cain who I didn't attend school with.
 Archie Cain worked at the rock quarry and the family also attended the Nutwood church that we attended.
 Archie Albert Cain was born July 1, 1916 in Potosi, Mo.
 He was the son of John William and Julie Elizabeth (Jackson) Cain.
 He died 11-14-82 at his residence, R. 1, Fieldon, Nov.
 14, 1982.
 His wife Lorene (DeClue) Cain was born 4-22-1920, and died 8-4-1991.
 She was the daughter of Joseph Clarence and Mary Frances (Boyer) DeClue.
 They are both buried at Fieldon Cemetery.